gluster/glusterdocs/Troubleshooting/statedump.md

                 gluster volume statedump <volname> quotad

-The statedumps for brick processes will be created with the filename `hyphenated-brick-path.<pid>.dump.timestamp`.
-For all other processes it will be `glusterdump.<pid>.dump.timestamp`.
+The statedumps will be created in `statedump-directory` on each node.
+The statedumps for brick processes will be created with the filename `hyphenated-brick-path.<pid>.dump.timestamp` while for all other processes it will be `glusterdump.<pid>.dump.timestamp`.

 ***